 We can feel the effects of climate change everywhere – it’s time to change the way we think and act.
 Because farming plays an important role in combating climate change, we too have to face up to the challenge of innovative concepts and solutions.
+Milk production accounts for 73 per cent of the DMK Group's total carbon footprint - the potential for action here is correspondingly high.

 In addition to the Agricultural Climate Check with which our farmers can draw up their individual climate assessment and identify improvement potentials, the DMK Group aims to reinforce climate protection on dairy farms with “DMK Net Zero Farms”.